 The question regarding which extracurricular activities helped prepare me for (hypothetically) owning my own practice some day.
 It really made me think objectively about my experiences and how they've all come together to prepare me for a future as a vet.

-Students said most difficult question asked at University of Missouri College of Veterinary Medicine discussed a wide range of topics, including ethical dilemmas, conflict resolution, public health roles, research experiences, and animal welfare.
-Responses also indicated some interviews were in an MMI format with questions about nondisclosure agreements, while others focused on specific scenarios like handling conflict, euthanizing animals, and explaining career choices.
+Students said the most difficult question asked at University of Missouri College of Veterinary Medicine discussed a wide range of topics including ethical dilemmas, conflict resolution, public health roles, animal anatomy, and personal motivations for choosing veterinary medicine.
+Some responses mentioned the MMI format, suggesting a structured interview with questions on diverse subjects, potentially under a nondisclosure agreement.

 I didn't have a job while I was at school, and one interviewer asked why I did that/what did I do instead